Crafting a cosmic identity and publication for Zipporah Camille Thompson at the Zuckerman Museum of Art

 A primordial identity

-The ouroboros, a snake eating its tail, is a symbol for infinite cycles, later adopted in alchemy.
+The ouroboros, a snake eating its tail, represents infinite cycles of destruction and creation.
 The hands in the mark are positioned as if working a loom.
 The custom sans-serif type and stacked typesetting suggest a loom’s warp and weft.

 Weaving a practice into a publication

-By design, Looming Chaos is an extension of Thompson’s aesthetic position.
+By design, Looming Chaos echoes the materiality and alchemical nature of Thompson’s work.

-The red Swiss binding points to the book itself as a woven object.
-The holographic cover and endpapers suggest transmutation, and the overall color scheme echoes the work.
+The red Swiss binding points to the book as a woven object.
+The holographic cover and endpapers suggest transmutation, and the overall color scheme echoes the exhibition.